CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 	END OUTPUT
 	Press RETURN/ENTER...

-To stop the gateway, use option K. This option can also kill the gateway processes that are run at boot.
+To stop the gateway, use option `K`.
+This option can also kill the gateway processes that are run at boot.

 **IMPORTANT NOTICE**: Do not launch a new gateway instance with an existing one as there will be conflict on the SPI bus.

-You can start manually the gateway for test purposes with option 0.
+You can start manually the gateway for test purposes with option `0`.

 **IMPORTANT NOTICE**: To run an operation gateway, it is better to reboot the gateway and let the LoRa gateway program start at boot.
 Manually lauching the gateway can be usefull for test purposes but we observed that redirections of LoRa gateway output to the post-processing stage can be broken thus leading to a not responding gateway.

-You can then use option 5 to see the logs in real time.
-To test the simple low-level gateway, use option 1.
-You can `ssh` at any time and use option 5 to see the latest packets that have been received.
+You can then use option `5` to see the logs in real time.
+To test the simple low-level gateway, use option `1`.
+You can `ssh` at any time and use option `5` to see the latest packets that have been received.
 If you have the WiFi access point enabled you can use a smartphone with an `ssh` app to log on 192.168.200.1 and launch `cmd.sh` from your smartphone.

 You can easily add new useful commands to the `cmd.sh` shell script.